Killer Instinct: Glacius

 Glacius is an alien who was captured by Ultratech and promised freedom if he wins the tournament.
 In the end, Glacius defeats Cinder and returns home.
 In Killer Instinct 2, a distant relative of Glacius from 2,000 years ago who shares his name heeds a distress call, coming to Earth to find his lost brethren and bring them home.
 Glacius uses three No Mercy moves: one where he becomes a gel-like mass and absorbs the opponent, similar to the Blob (arcade only), one in which he uses his finger as a syringe to inject the enemy with a substance turning them to ice, and one in which he becomes a pool of boiling water in which the enemy drowns.

 The original Glacius returns in Killer Instinct for Xbox One, where he is portrayed as a galactic marshal for the Alliance of Worlds, hailing from the Ice Rings of Sokol.
 Following a distress signal to Earth, where intergalactic criminal Mer'ik Deem had crashed years before in the Roswell UFO incident, Glacius' ship is shot down by Ultratech and crashes in Patagonia, adopting the ice as his new exoskeleton.
 While undergoing metamorphosis, his power core is stolen by Sadira, and he becomes determined to catch her and prevent his technology from falling into the wrong hands.
 Lured into the Killer Instinct tournament, Glacius eventually catches up with Sadira, who uses his genetic code to activate the power core, creating a wormhole and escaping.
 Realizing the threat it poses, Glacius resolves to find the core's current holder and train to prepare himself should it be used to summon an extradimensional creature.
 He later infiltrates Ultratech and frees Eagle from his captivity, using his race's technology to augment him.
-However, as this violates the 88 Decrees, Glacius can no longer return home and instead dedicates himself to destroying Ultratech.
+However, this leaves him unable to return home and instead dedicates himself to destroying Ultratech.

-Glacius gets his nickname from his body's icy liquid composition and his ability to shape-shift.
-He is one of the few characters who retained his original name throughout the game's early development.